Day 2 of 3

 Schedules, Scores and Standings | Tournament Page | ODP Homepage

 CASA GRANDE, Ariz.
 (Nov.
-27, 2016) — The annual US Youth Soccer Olympic Development Program (US Youth Soccer ODP) Boys Thanksgiving Interregional continued games Sunday at Grande Sports World in Casa Grande, Ariz.
-The three-day tournament will conclude Monday, Nov.
-28.
+26, 2017) — The annual US Youth Soccer Olympic Development Program (US Youth Soccer ODP) Boys Thanksgiving Interregional continued games Sunday at Grande Sports World in Casa Grande, Ariz.
+The three-day event will conclude Monday, Nov.
+27.

 Highlights from Day 2: